JMiller7334/Game-Site/README.md

 Navbar sizing is handled by Javascript, this solution is necessary due to css position property of fixed not working within a div that uses the perspective property.
-This created the need for the navbar to be placed outside the div responsible for page scrolling - which is the parallax container/wrapper. - This was conflict of using css only parallax and navbar clipping overtop of the parallax container scrollbar.
+This created the need for the navbar to be placed outside the div responsible for page scrolling(which is the parallax container/wrapper) This was a conflict of using css only parallax which caused the navbar to clip overtop of the parallax container scrollbar.

 Animated intro is loaded in at a low z-index and page the content is brought in over top to create a smooth transition the underlying content is removed from the page through javascript.